What is ichthyosis?

 People who have very severe ichthyosis may need to spend several hours each day caring for their skin.
 The problems they encounter may include:

 - Overheating: ichthyosis may affect normal temperature control by reducing the ability to sweat

 - Limited movement: dry, scaly skin may make it too painful to move some parts of the body

-- Secondary infection: cracking and splitting of the skin may lead to bacterial skin infections and sometimes systemic infections
+- Secondary bacterial infection: cracking and splitting of the skin may lead to a skin infection and sometimes to systemic infection

 What is the treatment for ichthyosis?

 There is no cure for the inherited forms of ichthyosis.
 The following may be useful: